UDOOboard/Docs/docs/09_Cookbook_Linux/01_Set_video_output.md

     sudo udooscreenctl set lvds7

+## Set video output to LVDS 15-inches panel
+Open a terminal and run this command as super user:

+    sudo udooscreenctl set lvds15

 ## Set as headless device (disable video output)
 This is useful to disable the HDMI chip, saving power.
 Open a terminal and run this command as super user: